Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Introduction

+Other studies probe the use of generative models to create images of radio galaxies \citep{Ma_8451231,Ma_9023752,Bastien_2021}.
+These studies are based on VAEs.
+Generative adversarial networks (GANs) have been applied to astrophysical images in \citet{Schawinski_2017}.
+For a semi-supervised GAN application to radio pulsars see \cite{radiopular_GAN}.
+In \citet{Hackstein_2023} various evaluation metrics are used to compare different generative models trained on optical galaxy images.

 In this study, we investigate whether different radio galaxy classifiers can be improved when training is supported by providing additional data generated with a \gls{wgan}.
 For similar approaches from different fields see, for example, \cite{Frid-Adar_2018,Zhu_2017,Gowal_2021}.
 We extend our framework presented in \cite{Kummer_2022} to handle larger ratios between real and generated images.
 Additional images are only generated when they are needed during training.
 As before, we start with a simple model, namely a \gls{fcn}.
-In addition, we apply \gls{wgan}-supported augmentation to a \gls{cnn} and a \gls{vit} \citep{ViT}.\\
+In addition, we apply \gls{wgan}-supported augmentation to a \gls{cnn} and a \gls{vit}, see \citet{ViT}.\\

 The long-term goal is to use classification models to process incoming data from new radio telescopes.
 For this purpose, classification models need to generalise particularly well.
 A common problem in astronomy is the scarcity of labelled data in the face of large amounts of new data to process.
 This is a very different situation as for instance in particle physics, where simulations are highly fine-tuned and experiments are constantly repeated.
 In particular, for forthcoming radio surveys, and even for the majority of sources in FIRST, no morphological labels are available.
 As a result unsupervised, semi-supervised and self-supervised methods have gained attention without reaching the performance of supervised methods \citep{Mostert_2021,Slijepcevic_2022,Slijepcevic_2022_SSL}.
-The current classification scheme of radio galaxies and our physical interpretation will be challenged by new radio surveys (see e.g \citet{Mingo_2019}).
+The current classification scheme of radio galaxies and our physical interpretation will be challenged by new radio surveys.
+For instance, \citet{Mingo_2019} detected a large population of low-luminosity FRII sources in the LOFAR Two-Metre Sky Survey (LoTSS), see \citet{Shimwell_2019,LoTSS_2022}, that is not expected from the conventional FR distinction based on radio luminosity.
 Discoveries of rare morphologies can help to extend our understanding of radio sources, but are potentially prohibited by supervised learning techniques.
+Unsupervised methods such as self-organising maps can be used efficiently to discover such rare morphologies \citep{Mostert_2021}.

 This paper is organised as follows: In \autoref{Sec:Data}, we introduce the data set used for training, validation, and testing.
 The generative model and its implementation are described in \autoref{sec:wGAN}.
 The training procedure and the assessment of image quality are discussed in \autoref{sec:GenImg}.
 The results of the comparison between only classical and classical plus \gls{wgan}-supported augmentation for different classifiers are presented in \autoref{sec:wGANsupAug} before we conclude in \autoref{Sec:Disc}.